SEYCHELLES BIRD RECORDS COMMITTEE

 Grey-headed Gull (Graeme Risdon)

-.Two records were added to the Seychelles List in 2023, bringing the total number of recorded species to 285:
+.Two records were added to the Seychelles List in 2023:

 An American Purple Gallinule Porphyrio martinica at North-east Point in September 2022 (F. Godley).